acuozzo/recrypt/README.md

-# goRecrypt
+# recrypt
-`goRecrypt` is a tool to execute proxy re-encryption algorithms.
+`recrypt` is a tool to execute proxy re-encryption algorithms.
 It offers a high-level API to easily implement the process of re-encryption.

 # Introduction and Theory